Mediopassive voice: Serbo-Croatian

 Serbo-Croatian and other Slavic languages are very similar in this respect to Spanish, employing the same constructs with the passive/reflexive particle se: Otac se razljutio kad je njegov sin razbio svjetiljku.
 This would be again literally translated "The father angered himself when his son broke the lamp."
 Similar constructs are Svjetiljka se razbila "The lamp broke" and Vrata su se zatvorila "The door closed."
 However, not all verbs permit such use.

 The (medio)passive is used when one is unable or does not want to express the actor: Čaša se razbila "The glass broke", implying it "just happened", almost "on its own".

-North Germanic (Scandinavian)
+North Germanic

-The mediopassive is found in some contemporary Scandinavian languages like Danish, Swedish, and Norwegian (whereas for example Icelandic keeps up a formal distinction between the middle and the passive).
+The mediopassive is found in some contemporary North Germanic languages like Danish, Swedish, Norwegian and Icelandic.

-The examples below are from Danish, but the situation is the same in Swedish and Norwegian.
+The examples below are from Danish, but the situation is the same in Swedish and Norwegian, and sometimes in Icelandic.
+Icelandic contains a grammatical active, passive and mediopassive (I was seen could be expressed as passive ég var séð/ur or mediopassive ég sást, for example).
 The passive use of the Danish mediopassive is probably predominant, but the medial use is quite frequent as well.
 Here are examples of sub-categories of the middle voice.